elastic/cloud-on-k8s/docs/design/0007-local-volume-total-capacity.md

 #### Security considerations

 The provisioner pod on each node must have read/write/update/delete access to PersistentVolume resources.
 This is already the case for the current local-volume driver.
-Mean it can technically interfeer with other PersistentVolumes in the cluster, from other storage classes.
+This means the driver has the required API access to interfere with other PersistentVolumes in the cluster, from other storage classes.
+A local container-escaping exploit could technically be used to get access to perform CRUD operations against all PVs in the cluster, and possibly get access to PVs that are non-local.

 #### Risks